 Add one tablespoon of ground cinnamon, a pinch of salt, and half a cup of sugar.
 You may want to add more sugar later but start with half a cup.
 (Depending on the variety of apples you're using, you may not need as much sweetener.)

 Bring the apple mixture to a boil and cook, uncovered, for about 45 minutes.
-After 45 minutes, turn it to a simmer, cover it, and cook for another 2 hours.
+After 45 minutes, turn it down to a simmer, cover, and cook for another 2 hours.

-Stir it occasionally and taste it to see if you need to add more sugar.
-After 2 hours, remove it from the heat and allow the mixture to cool off before moving forward.
+Stir the apple cider occasionally and taste it to see if you need to add more sugar.
+After 2 hours, remove it from the heat and allow the mixture to cool off before going forward.

 How To Store Your Apple Cider

-Your homemade apple cider can be turned into a delicious mulled apple cider.
+The homemade apple cider recipe can be turned into a delicious mulled apple cider.
 Here is how you make homemade mulled apple cider.